wotomas/BlindMansBluff/README.md

 ```

 ### Mini conclusion for Ante Phase
-That was some circuit to implement a `turnless betting phase`.
+That circuit was able to implement a `turnless betting phase`.
 I might be going on a wrong route.
 Should check with other's submission for more reference.
+But all the samples had turns in the game, which I wanted to implement was a more
+flexible state for betting (which i am not sure if i accomplished)

 ## The High-level flow of the Initializing and Betting Phase
 This part should be very similar with the tictactoe sample, but with some twist in the init section.